kygx-legend/kygx-legend.github.com/_posts/2013-03-08-ros-middleware.md

 Finally, I can run my_robot_name_2dnav but there is an error at the part of _[map](http://www.ros.org/wiki/slam_gmapping/Tutorials/MappingFromLoggedData)_.
 The file you obtain is *.pgm.
 You can run `gimp *.pgm` to check.

+_Updated:_  This implement is only the simple guide to do in the 3rd part of Navigation Tutorial as the beginning says.
+Discussing with other classmates, you can download supported platforms to set up your own robots.
+I only used the example of each part such as odometry and sensor.
+Obviously, it can lead to some unknown problems.
+Anyway, to launch the package also needs your patient debugging.
+All in all, this is my comprehension but not the appropriate method.

 If having any problems, you can talk with me by e-mail or leave comments.